 The program is made possible by the late Kathryn Wasserman Davis, an accomplished internationalist and philanthropist, who celebrated her 100th birthday in 2007 by committing $1 million for 100 projects for peace.
 She was so pleased with the outcome that she has continued funding these projects.
 For more information, visit the Davis Projects for Peace website.

-Applications for the 2015 Davis Projects for Peace Award are now closed.
+Applications for the Davis Projects for Peace Award are currently closed.